JuliaSpaceMissionDesign/Ephemerides.jl/docs/src/tutorials/inspect.md

 ephem_pck_records(eph)
 ```

-Both functions return a vector of `EphemRecordSPK` or `EphemRecordPCK` ordered by priority, i.e., they use the highest priority records when there are multiple records that could satisfy the same target, center pair for a given epoch.
+Both functions return a vector of [`Ephemerides.EphemRecordSPK`](@ref) or [`Ephemerides.EphemRecordPCK`](@ref) ordered by priority, i.e., they use the highest priority records when there are multiple records that could satisfy the same target, center pair for a given epoch.

 In particular SPK records contain the following information: